ruyakubu/BUILD-AzureML-workshop/README.md

-In this lab, you’ll learn how to train and deploy a model in the cloud, and how to ensure it performs responsibly.
+In this lab, you’ll learn how to train a model in the cloud, and how to ensure it performs responsibly.
 We’ll be using the [UCI hospital diabetes dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/00296/) to train a classification model using the Scikit-Learn framework.
 The model will predict whether or not a diabetic patient will be readmitted back to a hospital within 30 days of being discharged.

 # Exercise 1: Training a model in the cloud

-In this exercise, you'll train and deploy a custom model using Azure ML.
+In this exercise, you'll train a custom model using Azure ML.
 Training in the cloud allows you to scale your training to use more compute power, and to track model versions.
-And deploying in the cloud allows you to do inference on your model in production environments.

 ## Setup
 1. Open the Azure Machine Learning studio at https://ml.azure.com
 2. Then open the *1-compute-training-job-cloud.ipynb* notebook.
 3. Click on the **Run All** button on the top of the notebook to run the notebook.

-This notebook takes 15-20 minutes to run, so it may not be done running by the time you finish going through the material.
-If that's the case, move on to the next notebook, and come back at the end to see the results.

 ## Task 1: Understand the training code